modelica/ModelicaConference2023/registration.md

 ## Hotels

 We have reserved a selection of rooms from Oct 8th to Oct.
 11th.
 Additionally, B&B Hotel Aachen-City and Ibis Marschiertor are further reserved until Oct.
 12th for participants of the Modelica Design day on Oct.
+12th.
+This contingent is reserved until Mid of August.
-12th, Benefit from these and special offers, [following this link](https://tportal.toubiz.de/aachenkongresse/messe/quicksearch/TUR00020110656855316?lang=en&reset=1).
+Benefit from these and special offers, [following this link](https://tportal.toubiz.de/aachenkongresse/messe/quicksearch/TUR00020110656855316?lang=en&reset=1).
 Please pay attention to the selected date.
 Select either a departure on Oct 11th, if you only attend the conference or a departure on Oct 12th, if you attend the Design day.
 This selection affects the available hotels.

 The list of available hotels are